LucasCosas/workshop-mlops-iot/README.md

 Click new pipeline and chose Azure Repos Git and Existing Azure Pipelines YAML File /pipeline/azure-pipelines.yml

-Run the pipeline
+Save the pipeline withouth running.

-In order to have the same Variables names that we created on the first step, we need to cancel the run and rename it to "iotmodel"
+In order to have the same Variables names that we created on the first step, we need rename it to "iotmodel" or the name of the variables you're using (if you ran the pipeline it's ok, simply cancel the current build and rename)

 ### Training and Registering pipeline